-Saint Ignatius was honored last year as having the finest bloodmobile among high schools in a three-county area.
+Saint Ignatius was honored as having the finest bloodmobile among high schools in a three-county area.
 Under adult guidance, students plan and run four bloodmobiles each year, recruiting student donors and staffing the actual bloodmobiles.

-The club allows students the opportunity to do live play-by-play broadcasts of Ignatius football, basketball, hockey and baseball games on the internet.
+SIBN allows students the opportunity to do live play-by-play broadcasts of Ignatius football, basketball, hockey and baseball games on the internet.
 Membership in this club is by audition only.

 Moderator: Mr. Jeff McCormick '83

-Chess club meets once a week.
+Meets once a week.
 The beginning of the year is devoted to learning, teaching, and understanding the rules and nuances of the game.
 The middle part of the year is spent playing games and developing abilities.
 The annual Saint Ignatius Chess Club Tournament is played during the last part of the year.
 Currently there are approximately 50 members of the Chess Club scattered throughout the four years.
 In the future members hope to play some interscholastic matches as well as outside tournaments.

 Moderator: Mr. James Hogan

 The Saint Ignatius High School Choral Program is recognized as one of the premiere choral programs in the state of Ohio.
-Our choral ensembles consistently earn high ratings at local, state, national and international festivals and adjudications and have performed at such prestigious venues such as the Cathedral of Saint John the Evangelist (Cleveland) and Riverside Church (New York City).
+Our choral ensembles consistently earn high ratings at local, state, national and international festivals and adjudication and have performed at such prestigious venues such as the Cathedral of Saint John the Evangelist (Cleveland) and Riverside Church (New York City).
 Students of all abilities and experience levels are welcome to participate in one or more of our offerings.

-The MEN'S CHORUS is open to all students in grades 10 - 12 regardless of experience.
+- The Men's Chorus is open to all students in grades 10 - 12 regardless of experience.
 Men's Chorus is offered as a credited, academic class which meets during the regular school day.
 The Men's Chorus performs frequently throughout the school year and serves as music ministers for all-school liturgies.

-The FRESHMAN CHORUS is open to all freshmen students regardless of experience.
+- The Freshman Chorus is open to all freshmen students regardless of experience.
 This credited, academic class is designed to develop and enhance vocal capacity and prepare the student for participation in more advanced vocal ensembles.
 The Freshmen Chorus performs on select programs with the Men's Chorus.

-The CAT-O'-TONICS is an extracurricular ensemble specializing in a cappella music of the pop, doo-wop and barbershop styles as well as music of the male glee club tradition.
+- The Cat-o'-Tonics is an extracurricular ensemble specializing in a cappella music of the pop, doo-wop and barbershop styles as well as music of the male glee club tradition.
 Members are selected from the Men's Chorus through audition.
 This group rehearses twice a week after school and performs frequently throughout the year for school-related and community events.

-The A CAPPELLA ENSEMBLE is an extracurricular ensemble open to all students.
+- The A Cappella Ensemble is an extracurricular ensemble open to all students.
 This non-auditioned ensemble rehearses once a week after school and specializes in a cappella singing.
 This group performs at select concerts and venues throughout the school-year.
 Students wishing to audition for the Cat-o'-Tonics are highly encouraged to participate in this group.

 Moderator: Mr. Jason Falkofsky

-Moderator: Mr. Michael Strauss '87
+Moderator: Mr. Ed Nolan and Mr. Mike Strauss '87

-Moderator: Mr. David Roth
+Moderator: Mr. Dan Hamlin

 The Harlequins perform a play in the fall and a musical in the spring.
 Saint Ignatius boys work with girls from area schools to produce two high-quality theatrical events.
 Besides being an outlet for creative skills, dramatic activity has helped many students obtain scholar-ships at colleges.
 Backstage, students work as production assistants, stage managers, lighting and sound technicians, and in areas such as set construction and painting, and during productions on stage and prop crews.

-The EYE is Saint Ignatius High's school newspaper, which comes out about once a quarter.
+Saint Ignatius High's school newspaper, which comes out about once a quarter.
 The staff solicits articles from all students.
 Any student who wishes to submit an article to The Eye is encouraged to do so.
 Once a student submits an article that is accepted by the staff, he is eligible to apply for a staff editor internship.
 Any sophomore, junior, or senior is eligible for such an internship.
 Good writing skills are the only requisite.
 These interns will work with page editors to learn the word processing, layout, and paste-up skills necessary to create the various pages of the paper.
 Work on the paper usually involves time after school as well as one Saturday or Sunday per month.
 Besides writers and editors, The Eye also encourages students with an artistic talent to submit cartoons and other pieces of their artwork for the paper's use.

 Moderator: Mr. Dan Baron

-The French club includes students from all four levels who have an interest in broadening their knowledge, practicing their French, and who enjoy French culture.
+Includes students from all four levels who have an interest in broadening their knowledge, practicing their French, and who enjoy French culture.
 Members may take advantage of after-school meetings with small group discussions and viewing French films.

 Moderator: Ms. Christine Piatak

-Golfers for Others is an after school activity for students of all skill levels and interest in the game of golf, through which students can not only "exercise" their physical talents on various golf courses, but students can also "exercise" their willingness to help others in the process.
+An after school activity for students of all skill levels and interest in the game of golf, through which students can not only "exercise" their physical talents on various golf courses, but students can also "exercise" their willingness to help others in the process.
 The golfers for others club raises money through each outing that it puts on and donates those proceeds to various agencies of need.
 Additionally, club members are given the opportunity to work with Youth Challenge, volunteering to assist students with disabilities learn to play and enjoy the game of golf.

 Moderator: Mr. Tim Evans '87

-The green team exists because our Christian tradition teaches us that we must cherish the gift of creation as we use it for the purpose the Creator intended.
+Exists because our Christian tradition teaches us that we must cherish the gift of creation as we use it for the purpose the Creator intended.
 Recognizing our role as 'stewards' on God's earth, we emphasize awareness and action.
 First, it is our goal to have a heightened awareness of the problems that face our world.
 Secondly, out of compassion for all living things, human and non-human, we act to establish and maintain a healthy, balanced environment for the present and future.

-Ignatians for Life is a student organization dedicated to promoting and defending all life from the womb to the tomb.
+A student organization dedicated to promoting and defending all life from the womb to the tomb.
 Embracing the Catholic teachings of a consistent ethic of life, students will actively engage in the promotion of Catholic teaching on all life issues including but not limited to abortion, death penalty, embryonic stem cell research, and more.
 Students meet periodically to discuss issues, hear presentations from guest speakers, and learn about the issues surrounding these subjects.
 Also students participate in activities such as the Rosary for Life, death penalty vigils at Lucasville State penitentiary, and the Annual March for Life in January in Washington DC.

 Moderator: Mr. James Michals

-JCWA participates in Model United Nations with other high schools.
+Participates in Model United Nations with other high schools.
 Students travel to college and university campuses which sponsor, for a weekend, the Model UN.
 Participants represent an assigned country at a Model UN to debate, politic, and give speeches before both committees and the General Assembly in an attempt to gain support for resolutions that are in their country's interest.
 Prior to the Model UN, students research the position of their assigned country on six issues which have been placed on the agenda for that session, prepare position papers, and meet in strategy sessions with students from neighboring schools who form a geographical `bloc'.
 JCWA is open to all grade levels, and workshops are offered to students seeking practice or experience.
 Public speaking is not required; but an interest in world affairs, government, geography or politics is helpful.

-is a growing extracurricular which complements the students' involvement in the Latin language, Roman history, and ancient culture.
+A growing extracurricular which complements the students' involvement in the Latin language, Roman history, and ancient culture.
 This year the club plans to publish a Latin Eye which will be written completely in Latin and which will accommodate all levels of Latin students.
 The club plans to continue its philanthropic activities such as the Easter Egg Hunt which was a joint venture with St. Joseph Academy last year.
 The club will also continue its tradition of making banners for select football games.
 The organization is always looking for new sources of enthusiasm and zeal.

 Moderator: Mr. Joseph Zebrak '87

-This ensemble is comprised of student vocalists and student instrumentalists who lead the musical worship of the Saint Ignatius High School community.
+Comprised of student vocalists and student instrumentalists who lead the musical worship of the Saint Ignatius High School community.
 Students rehearse weekly after school in preparation for Eucharistic liturgies and prayer services.
 Students interested in participating in ANY capacity are encouraged to contact the director.

 Moderator: Mr. Jason Falkofsky

-The Magic Gathering is a club for students who play Magic and other collectable card games.
+A club for students who play Magic and other collectable card games.
 The club gathers on the first day of each week for one-on-one, team, color, and emperor matches.
 At least once a quarter there is a Type I or Type II tournament.
 The club keeps members aware of the latest releases and expansions to the CCA.